sainath161/financely/README.md

 ### Installation and Usage

-Clone the repository: git clone https://github.com/sainath161/financely.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/sainath161/financely.git<br>
+Install dependencies: npm install<br>
-Set up Firebase:
+Set up Firebase:<br>
-    Create a Firebase project and enable authentication and Firestore database.
+    Create a Firebase project and enable authentication and Firestore database.<br>
-    Replace the Firebase configuration in src/firebase/firebase.js with your own configuration.
+    Replace the Firebase configuration in src/firebase/firebase.js with your own configuration.<br>
-Start the development server: `npm start`
+Start the development server: `npm start`<br>
 Access the application at http://localhost:3000 in your web browser.

 ### Getting Started

-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Install dependencies using `npm install` or `yarn install`.
+Install dependencies using `npm install` or `yarn install`.<br>
-Set up Firebase authentication and database according to the provided configuration.
+Set up Firebase authentication and database according to the provided configuration.<br>
-Obtain an API key from Alpha Vantage API for fetching stock market data.
+Obtain an API key from Alpha Vantage API for fetching stock market data.<br>
-Replace placeholders in the code with your Firebase configuration and Alpha Vantage API key.
+Replace placeholders in the code with your Firebase configuration and Alpha Vantage API key.<br>
 Run the application using `npm start` or `yarn start`.

 ### Contributing

 Contributions are welcome!
 If you'd like to contribute to Financely, please follow these steps:

-Fork the repository.
+Fork the repository.<br>
-Create a new branch: `git checkout -b feature/new-feature` Make your changes and commit them: `git commit -am 'Add new feature'` Push to the branch: `git push origin feature/new-feature` Submit a pull request.
+Create a new branch: `git checkout -b feature/new-feature`<br>
+Make your changes and commit them: `git commit -am 'Add new feature'`<br>
+Push to the branch: `git push origin feature/new-feature`<br>
+Submit a pull request.

 ### Deployment